vojale/CBE544-2018.github.io/ProjectDescription.md

 7. [Summary of Requirements](#reqs)

-For the course project, you will be studying thermo-chemical ammonia synthesis on 2D MXenes.
-Each student will be assigned one MXene either a carbide or a nitride with the chemical formula M2X.
-The students will perform calculations individually but will prepare a report in groups of two (see list of Assigned Projects).
-The due date is <font color="red">5/1 at 5:00 PM (hard deadline)</font>.
+For the Final Project, you will be studying thermo-chemical ammonia synthesis on a 2D MXenes (M<sub>2</sub>X) with X = C or N. Each student will be assigned a MXene to work on either a carbide or a nitride (see list of Assigned Projects).
+The students will work in groups of two on the same MXene to perform calculations individually, however, complementing each other.
+Each pair of students will present their results in class that will be critiqued by another group of two.
+Finally, these four students will joinly write a final report on the combined data.
+The due date for the final written report is <font color="red">5/1 at 5:00 PM (hard deadline)</font>.

 Turn in your final report by emailing a PDF file to: